What is World of Glocalities?

 What data is included in the World of Glocalities?

-The database is based on the third Glocalities wave and includes the following topics: values cards and values segments, social trends, archetypes, demographics, lifestyle aspects, brand usage, media behavior (offline and online), charity issues, political orientation, aspirations, personality traits and persuasion tactics.
+The database is based on the fourth Glocalities wave and includes the following topics: values cards and values segments, social trends, archetypes, demographics, lifestyle aspects, brand usage, media behavior (offline and online), charity issues, political orientation, aspirations, personality traits and persuasion tactics.

 How was the data collected?